syncfusion-content/wpf-docs/wpf/SfChart/Sorting.md

 # Sorting

-Chart provides the support for sorting the data point rendering either in ascending or descending based on X or Y axis.
+Chart provides the support for sorting the data point either in ascending or descending based on X or Y axis.

 ### Enable Sorting
 Ths [`IsSortData`](http://help.syncfusion.com/cr/cref_files/wpf/sfchart/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartSeriesBase~IsSortData.html) property used to enable the sorting in series.